-Housing Programs Program Objectives Accomplishments Maintenance and Preservation of the Housing S Stock • • • • • ing Rehabilitation Program Handy-Worker Fix Up Residential Rebate Multi-Family Rehabilitation and Code Correction Owner-Occupied Rehabilitation Loan Program (OORP) Mobile Home Rehabilitation Loan Program Provide assistance to 179 households annually (approximately 550 households throughout the planning period) through the Handy-Worker Fix Up, Residential Rebate, and Multi-Family Rehabilitation and Code Correction Programs.
+Housing Programs Program Objectives Accomplishments Main Maintenance and Preservation of the Housing Stock 1 Housing Rehabilitation Program Handy-Worker Fix Up Residential Rebate Multi-Family Rehabilitation and Code Correction Owner-Occupied Rehabilitation Loan Program (OORP) Mobile Home Rehabilitation Loan Program Provide assistance to 179 households annually (approximately 550 households throughout the planning period) through the Handy-Worker Fix Up, Residential Rebate, and Multi-Family Rehabilitation and Code Correction Programs.
 Provide 15 deferred loans over two years through OORP and the Mobile Home Rehabilitation Loan Program.
 Progress: Overall, between 2014 and 2019 the City provided assistance to a total of 346 residents, including 23 rebates and 20 loans.
 Handy-Worker Fix Up - 147 households received assistance during the planning period.
 In 2019, 21 extremely low income households, 3 very low income households, and 4 low income households were assisted.
 Residential Rebate - 42 households received rebates during the planning period.
 MF Rehab. and Code Correction - 156 low to extremely low income households received assistance during the planning period.
-MF Rehab. and Code Correction - 156 low to extremely low income households received assistance during the planning period.
+Program funding was not available in 2019.
 Owner-Occupied Rehabilitation Loan Program - A total of 21 households received loans under the State HOME and CalHome Programs since 2014.
 The City applied for new HCD grant to assist low-income families with rehabilitation and received the Standard Agreement (SA) in 2015.
 One loan payoff was received in 2015 and was used in 2016 to fund an additional rehabilitation loan applicant.
 No households were assisted through this program in 2018 or 2019.
 Mobile Home Rehabilitation Loan Program - The City continues to assist mobile home households throughout the City.
 Effectiveness: Assistance has been slower than anticipated, but CDBG funds will continue to be available.
 City met its OORP objective.